PacificBiosciences/paraphase/README.md

 - `--novcf`: If specified, no VCF files will be produced.
 - `--write-nocalls-in-vcf`: If specified, Paraphase will write no-call sites in the VCFs, marked with LowQual filter.
 - `--targeted`: If specified, paraphase will not assume depth is uniform across the genome.
 See more information on running targeted data [here](docs/targeted_data.md).
-- `--min-read-variant`: Partially controls the number of supporting reads for a variant to be used for phasing.
-The cutoff for variant-supporting reads is determined by min(this number, max(5, depth\*0.11)).
-Default is 20 (at standard WGS depth, it is overwritten by max(5, depth*0.11)).
+- `--min-variant-frequency`:  Minimum frequency for a variant to be used for phasing.
+The cutoff for variant-supporting reads is determined by max(5, total_depth * min_frequency).
+Note that total_depth is the combined depth of all paralogs for a paralog group.
+Default is 0.11.
-- `--min-read-haplotype`: Minimum number of unique supporting reads for a haplotype.
-Default is 4.
+- `--min-haplotype-frequency`: Minimum frequency of unique supporting reads for a haplotype.
+The cutoff for haplotype-supporting reads is determined by max(4, total_depth * min_frequency).
+Note that total_depth is the combined depth of all paralogs for a paralog group.
+Default is 0.03.
 - `--samtools`: path to samtools.
 If the paths to samtools or minimap2 are not already in the PATH environment variable, they can be provided through the `--samtools` and `--minimap2` parameters.
 - `--minimap2`: path to minimap2